Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* Might have to look at zombie anim damage times again
 * Five: fix zombie pathing going to different floors
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off (need to test if fixed)
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player